magnetoxgarage/Cura-Profiles/README.md

 5.) 🛑 ℹ️ Check the start GCODE and verify it will work for your setup

 ## Known Issues
++ Orientation of coordinates and build plate do not match (will fix later)
++ Many filament settings have not been copied over
++ If using KAMP, start GCODE will need to be changed to EXTRUDER_TEMP and BED_TEMP
 + ASA profiles seem to be broken.
 I'm not sure why.
 The same seems to occur with Voron ASA profiles.

 Pull requests are welcome!